mavisfrancia/music-center/README.md

 If you have already successfully built the backend, you just need to run `docker-compose up` to start up the application again.

 Note: Running `docker-compose down` will remove the docker containers and images, i.e. all previous data in the database docker container will be lost, so make sure that's actually what you want to do.

+## Run the Frontend Application

+1. Open a terminal and navigate into the `client` directory.
+2. Run `npm i`
+3. Run `npm start` to start the application.